arangodb/docs-hugo/site/content/3.12/arangograph/deployments/_index.md

 ## How to edit a deployment

-You can modify a deployment’s configuration, including the ArangoDB version that is being used, change the memory size, or even switch from a OneShard deployment to a Sharded one if your data set no longer fits in a single node.
+You can modify a deployment's configuration, including the ArangoDB version that is being used, change the memory size, or even switch from a OneShard deployment to a Sharded one if your data set no longer fits in a single node.